-The Human Resources Unit processes payroll, time sheets, and position control; maintains personnel files; and addresses other personnel issues for an ever-increasing authorized strength of police employees.
+The Human Resources Unit processes payroll, timesheets, and position control; maintains personnel files; and addresses other personnel issues for an ever-increasing authorized strength of police employees.
 This Unit serves as liaison to the County's Department of Human Resources and Financial Services in such matters as FMLA, Accident/Property Loss reports, and Worker's Compensation.
-The Intern Program is also managed in the Human Resources Unit.
-The Human Resources Unit will process all internship applications, make selections and schedule all required hours.